 Ms. McCrae Kessler practiced environmental and international environmental law at Arnold & Porter in New York and Freshfields Bruckhaus Deringer in London, where she specialized in developing innovative permitting, risk mitigation, and regulatory strategies to support commercialization of novel waste recycling and bioenergy technologies.
 She counseled the private sector, non-governmental organizations, and sovereign states on a broad range of environmental issues in the context of litigation, regulatory compliance, permitting and corporate, banking and real estate transactions.

-Ms. McCrae Kessler began her career at the Office of International Environmental Policy at the United States Environmental Protection Agency working on United Nations Sustainable Development policy.
 At the Center for International Environmental Law, she worked to strengthen human rights and environmental protection procedures at international multi-lateral development banks, assisting indigenous peoples internally displaced by large infrastructure projects in the Global South file grievances and seek reparations.

 Ms. McCrae Kessler is admitted to the Bar of the State of New York.
 She received her JD, summa cum laude, from American University Washington College of Law in 1998 where she was a senior staff member of The American University Law Review.
 She received her BA in Political Science from Vanderbilt University in 1992.